jmdeboer-surfsara/xcloud-performance/README.md

  - Expand JMeter tests
  - ...

 ## Known issues:

 - Downloading the JMeter zip file fails sometimes.
-A workaround is to download in manually on the VM and place it in /opt
+A workaround is to download it manually on the VM and place it in /opt.